tayganr/purviewlab/modules/module06.md

     > :bulb: **Did you know?**
     >
     > When a user creates an Azure Data Factory connection, behind the scenes the Data Factory managed identity is added to the `Data Curator` role.
-This provides Azure Data Factory the necessary access to push lineage to Azure Purview during a pipeline execution.
+This provides Azure Data Factory the necessary access to push lineage to Microsoft Purview during a pipeline execution.
 See [supported Azure Data Factory activities](https://docs.microsoft.com/en-us/azure/purview/how-to-link-azure-data-factory#supported-azure-data-factory-activities) for more information.

     ![](../images/module06/06.35-adf-identity.png)